 On my last trip to London, I was determined to get an amazing snap of Big Ben and I. The only obvious problem were the people.
 I needed to somehow sneak out when everyone else were still sleeping.
 So, I woke up around 4:30 in the morning and was out of the hotel a little after 5 AM.

 I was in complete awe of London.
 I was shocked of its emptiness.
 I paid attention to every detail of every building in every corner.I felt delighted by its quietness.
 I felt as if I was truly seeing London the way it was meant to be seen for the first time ever.
 I felt as if the city was allowing me to take a glimpse of everything I’ve missed of noticing because I was too tired to pause and appreciate, or I was walking fast away from all it’s busy streets.
-I was in love.

 I never believed it possible to be able to stand in front of London’s most famous and crowded landmarks, and be alone.
 Literally alone.